Short Papers — Section 7 of 10.

 Grace is a teacher as well as a savior, but it never begins to teach me until it has saved me.
 It is well to see this.
 Before ever it asks me to hearken to its pure and holy lessons, it brings me a salvation as free as the air we breathe.
 It is as a divinely-saved person I enter the precincts of the school of grace.
 Grace teaches only the saved.
 All its pupils are saved.
 Grace as a savior seeks only the lost.
 Grace as a teacher instructs only the saved.
 This makes all plain and puts everything in its right place.
 We must never place unsaved persons in the school of grace.
 Such have no capacity to learn its holy lessons.
 There must be a proper material, a proper capacity.
 This capacity is included in the salvation which grace brings me.
 I am a debtor to grace both for the lesson which I learn and the capacity to learn it.
 I owe all to grace.
 Grace seeks me and finds me in my lost estate; it saves me with an everlasting salvation and introduces me as a saved person to the sphere in which its hallowed instructions are imparted.
 Grace does not teach those who are dead; it quickens them.
 It does not teach those who are guilty; it cleanses them.
 It does not teach those who are condemned; it justifies them.
 It is as quickened, cleansed and justified that I become the pupil of grace.
 The very first thing that grace does for the lost sinner is to bring him salvation, and when he receives this salvation it teaches him to “deny ungodliness and worldly lusts, and to live soberly, righteously and godly in this present world.”

 I desire that my reader be clear as to this.
 If he be as yet in an unsaved state, let him understand that the grace of God brings him salvation as a present thing.
 Moreover, until he has accepted this free gift, he is wholly unable to understand or take in the lessons which grace teaches.
 If grace is to be his teacher, he must be saved to be a pupil.
 This simple fact gives the death-blow to all legality, to all human righteousness, to all man's pretensions.
-If none can comprehend the lessons which grace teaches except those who have accepted the salvation which grace brings, then, assuredly, our language must ever be, “Not unto us, O Lord, not unto us, but unto Thy name give glory.”
+If none can comprehend the lessons which grace teaches except those who have accepted the salvation which grace brings, then, assuredly, our language must ever be, “Not to us, O Lord, not to us, but to Thy name give glory.”

 Let us look particularly at the lessons which grace teaches.
 It teaches us to deny everything unlike God and all desire after this present world.
 It teaches us how we are to live.
 The law could never do this.
 Law tells us how we ought to live, but it does not teach us.
 It neither gives us the lesson to learn nor the capacity to learn it.
 It does not bring us salvation.
 The law could never have any saved pupils because it does not save the lost, but condemns them for being lost.
 No doubt men ought to keep the law, and if they were right they would, but they are not right.
 Quite the opposite, they are wrong, totally, irremediably wrong, hopelessly lost, and in this condition grace brings them salvation.
 Christ the Savior is our Teacher, not Moses the lawgiver.
 May we learn His lessons!
 May we sit at His feet in all quietness and drink in His hallowed instructions!